-The Academic Success Center provides tutoring for a range of 100- and 200-level biology, chemistry, Latin, Spanish, mathematics, equestrian studies, health sciences, psychology, accounting, sociology and veterinary medical technology (VMT) courses.
+The Academic Success Center provides both online and in-person tutoring for a range of 100- and 200-level biology, chemistry, Latin, Spanish, mathematics, equestrian studies, health sciences, psychology, accounting, sociology and veterinary medical technology (VMT) courses.

 • At the first sign that you are having trouble in a course.

 • When you are having trouble organizing notes or deciding what to study for a test.